Héritier Watanabe: 2015–2017: Solo career debut and Carrière d'honneur - Retirada

 In 2016, Watanabe and his producer announced his debut solo album, Carrière d'honneur - Retirada.
 He told Le Point that Carrière d'honneur - Retirada is a reflection of his career, and that the Spanish title signifies "retired".
 While producing Carrière d'honneur - Retirada, Watanabe gave a concert at Ciné Atlántico in Luanda, Angola, on 5 May 2016.
-Initially planned for Watanabe's 34th birthday on 29 August, the lead single "BM" was unveiled on 13 July 2016, attracting over 100,000 views on its release day.
+Initially planned for Watanabe's 34th birthday on 29 August, the lead single "BM" was unveiled on 13 July 2016.
 The full album, however, was delayed until 10 November 2016, premiering in both compact disc and digital formats.
 The physical version of Carrière d'honneur - Retirada contained 14 tracks, while the digital release was divided into two volumes, each comprising 11 tracks.
 The album featured three collaborations: with Jack Lov on "Abeti Faux", with Wally Seck on "Give Me", and with Fababy on "Cala Boca".
 By January 2017, Carrière d'honneur - Retirada had sold 20,000 copies.
 Watanabe officially presented the album during an event at the Béatrice Hotel in Kinshasa on 10 February 2017 and later signed an endorsement deal with Skol beer on 25 March.
 To support Carrière d'honneur - Retirada, Watanabe embarked on a 12-concert tour with Team Wata in Angola in May 2017.

-Watanabe's first major international solo performance was scheduled for 15 July 2017 at Olympia Hall in Paris.
+His first major international solo performance was scheduled for 15 July 2017 at Olympia Hall in Paris.
 However, just two days before the event, the venue submitted a request to the Paris Police Prefecture to cancel the concert due to threats from Combattants, a dissent faction opposed to President Joseph Kabila and Congolese musicians allied with him, who threatened to carry out a "new Bataclan" attack if Watanabe performed.
 Although the prefecture initially permitted the concert to proceed, imposing time restrictions and prohibiting demonstrations, disturbances on the day of the event, including vehicle fires near Place de l'Opéra, led Paris Police Prefet Michel Delpuech to cancel the show.
 On 7 October, he took the stage at Chez Randy Ex-treme in Ngaliema's Ma Campagne Avenue, and joined JB Mpiana on stage at his Klubb concert.
 Watanabe performed in South Africa in January 2018, and in March, he played two consecutive shows in Lubumbashi.
 He then hosted two consecutive concerts in Abidjan, performing at the Palais des Congrès of the Hôtel Ivoire on 7 September and the Palais de la Culture d'Abidjan on 8 September.
 His previously unreleased track, "5ème Vitesse", premiered on 18 September.